latest nhpb_banner 1__compressed2

 Help with Medical Bills

-St. Louis Department of Social Services offers financial aid to working poor and very low income families.
-The county social service department can provide applications to public benefits ranging from SNAP food stamps to cash assistance from TA.
+St. Louis City’s Family Support Division office plays a central role in helping low-income households stabilize their lives, get public assistance and other help.
+The county social service department can provide applications to government benefits ranging from SNAP food stamps to cash assistance from TA.
 There is also aid for housing needs, such as grants for heating bills or section 8 rental assistance vouchers.

 Temporary Assistance, or TA, is the main county resource that offers families small amounts of cash.
 This can be thought of as a grant, and the funds are used for a wide variety of living expenses, ranging from medications to food or rent.
 Most of this aid is for families with young children, though there can be some options for adults without children if they have no other options available to them.

 Child care assistance is often offered for people on TA.
+The St. Louis City Family Support Division also connects households to child care assistance through the Child Care Subsidy Program.
 This is available as the result of funding from the state of Missouri as well as the federal government, and vouchers will be issued to help pay for a portion of expenses for income qualified parents.
 All providers of day care need to be approved by the social service department in St. Louis, and this is a very limited program.

-The St. Louis Department of Social Services (DSS) will require that applicants be in training or working, and this can include searching for a job.
+• The St. Louis Department of Social Services (DSS) will require that applicants be in training or working, and this can include searching for a job.
 The county can even offer information on subsidized day care, if this is one of the barriers that the family is facing when it comes to employment.
+This is more extensive than in some rural offices where care options are limited but scheduling challenges are fewer.

 LIHEAP in Missouri is another government grant program.
 There is both the regular, ongoing portion of the program as well as Crisis Intervention.
 The assistance is focused on paying winter heating bills, with the possibility of some limited funding for summer cooling or air conditioning expenses.
 Continue with LIHEAP energy bill grants in Missouri.

+• While the state’s Low Income Home Energy Assistance Program is administered statewide, the city location receives more emergency walk-ins from residents facing immediate shutoff notices.
+Staff coordinate every winter and summer with local outreach teams, cooling shelters, and Ameren Missouri’s customer support programs.
 When it comes to this benefit, senior citizens as well as the disabled will take priority for any funds from LIHEAP.
 There is also additional support for households with young children in St. Louis, and all applicants will of course need to meet income and other guidelines in place.
-Either a credit or grant will be issued for the households utility bills.

 Find how to apply for public aid from DSS in Saint Louis